bradtaniguchi/codewars-node-api/README.md

 ## Documentation

-All documentation is available here: https://bradtaniguchi.dev/codewars-node-api/
+All code documentation is available here: https://bradtaniguchi.dev/codewars-node-api/

 ## Tooling Scripts

 Below is docs on using the `tools` scripts directly by using the npm scripts.
 Useful for testing, or just getting raw data directly outputted directly into stdout.
+These scripts can be used after cloning this repo locally and testing against the actual api calls your making.

 **note** all `npm run` commands can be passed the `--silent` flag to suppress the first 2 lines printed, leaving only the raw JSON data being printed out to stdout.
+This could be useful if your want to save a given request to a file, or "pipe" it in your shell.

 ### get-user